MahStudio/WinGo-Maps/README.md

 }
 ```

-4- Now hit **F5** and run the project :)
+4. Now hit **F5** and run the project :)

 ## Contributing

 We are always welcome to your help.
 You can join our [Telegram Insiders Group](https://t.me/joinchat/DQwGRhG-DXgBJNDWjGEoZQ) to help us developing and testing this app.
-Also you can [Post issues and feature requests](https://github.com/MahStudio/WinGo-Maps/issues) and help us in development via sending pull requests.
+Also you can [post issues and feature requests](https://github.com/MahStudio/WinGo-Maps/issues) and help us in development via sending pull requests.

 ### Authors